Cook, Learn, and Share to Fight Hunger.

 January 18, 2024

-There is nothing easier than making your own marinara sauce (tomato sauce).
+There is nothing easier than making your own marinara sauce (tomato sauce) from my marinara sauce recipe.
 Avoid all processed and mediocre tasting sauces and prepare your own using fresh tomatoes or canned tomatoes.
 It is so versatile and not just in Italian cuisine!

 Tips